hsurisetti/Pewlett-Hackard-Analysis/README.md

  <img src="https://github.com/hsurisetti/Pewlett-Hackard-Analysis/blob/main/screenshots/PH_ERD.png" width=620/>

 ### Retiring Employees by Title
- Our first step would be to find the number of employees about to retire by fetching the details from employee table and joining with titles to get the associated ttitles of the employees born between Jan-01-1952 and Dec-31-1955.The query returns a total of 133776 rows.
+ Our first step would be to find the number of employees about to retire by fetching the details from employee table and joining with titles table to get the associated titles of the employees born between Jan-01-1952 and Dec-31-1955.The query returns a total of 133776 rows.

 ### Query :